Battlefield 5 will include a 4-player co-op mode

 Rather than a conventional singleplayer campaign, Battlefield 5 will also include War Stories, like Battlefield 1.
 These standalone singleplayer missions will send you around the world, embodying different characters each time.
 The first War Story revealed stars a Norwegian resistance fighter.

-For more on Battlefield 5, we've collected everything we know so far here (opens in new tab).
+For more on Battlefield 5, we've collected everything we know so far here.

-Tyler grew up in Silicon Valley during the rise of personal computers, playing games like Zork and Arkanoid on the early PCs his parents brought home.
-He was later captivated by Myst, SimCity, Civilization, Command & Conquer, Bushido Blade (yeah, he had Bleem!), and all the shooters they call "boomer shooters" now.
-In 2006, Tyler wrote his first professional review of a videogame: Super Dragon Ball Z for the PS2.
-He thought it was OK.
-In 2011, he joined PC Gamer, and today he's focused on the site's news coverage.
+Tyler grew up in Silicon Valley during the '80s and '90s, playing games like Zork and Arkanoid on early PCs.
+He was later captivated by Myst, SimCity, Civilization, Command & Conquer, all the shooters they call "boomer shooters" now, and PS1 classic Bushido Blade (that's right: he had Bleem!).
+Tyler joined PC Gamer in 2011, and today he's focused on the site's news coverage.
 His hobbies include amateur boxing and adding to his 1,200-plus hours in Rocket League.